Compatibility degree of cluster complexes: Compatibility degree and its properties

-Therefore, $F_t^{B_J;t_0}$ equals the $m\times m$ principal submatrix of $F_t^{B;t_0}$. \end{proof} \begin{remark} We can prove the second statement of (1) by using the first statement of (2) because when $B$ is skew-symmetric, then $s_i^{-1}s_j$ is always 1. \end{remark} Next, we consider the \emph{compatibility property}, which is a generalization of Proposition \ref{classical-compatibility}. \begin{theorem} For any cluster algebra $\Acal(B)$ and any set $X$ of cluster variables, there exists a cluster $\xx$ such that $\xx$ contains $X$ if and only if the compatibility degrees of any pairs of clusters in $X$ are $0$. \end{theorem} \begin{proof} It follows from Theorem \ref{dtheorem} (3) and Lemma \ref{compatibility} immediately. \end{proof}
+Therefore, $F_t^{B_J;t_0}$ equals the $m\times m$ principal submatrix of $F_t^{B;t_0}$. \end{proof} \begin{remark} We can prove the second statement of (1) by using the first statement of (2) because when $B$ is skew-symmetric, then $s_i^{-1}s_j$ is always 1. \end{remark} Next, we consider the \emph{compatibility property}, which is an analogue of Proposition \ref{classical-compatibility}. \begin{theorem} For any cluster algebra $\Acal(B)$ and any set $X$ of cluster variables, there exists a cluster $\xx$ such that $\xx$ contains $X$ if and only if the compatibility degrees of any pairs of cluster variables in $X$ are $0$. \end{theorem} \begin{proof} It follows from Theorem \ref{ftheorem} (3) and Lemma \ref{compatibility} immediately. \end{proof}

-Let us compare the compatibllity degree with the $d$-compatibllity degree.
-It is proved by \cite{cl2} that $d$-compatibility degree also has the similar property of Theorem \ref{fcompatibilityproperty}. \begin{theorem}[\cite{cl2}*{Theorem 7.4}] For any cluster algebra $\Acal(B)$ and any set $X$ of cluster variables, there exists a cluster $\xx$ such that $\xx$ contains $X$ if and only if the $d$-compatibility degrees of any pairs of clusters in $X$ are either $0$ or $-1$. \end{theorem}
+Let us compare the compatibility degree with the $d$-compatibility degree.
+It is proved by \cite{cl2} that $d$-compatibility degree also has the similar property of Theorem \ref{fcompatibilityproperty}. \begin{theorem}[\cite{cl2}*{Theorem 7.4}] For any cluster algebra $\Acal(B)$ and any set $X$ of cluster variables, there exists a cluster $\xx$ such that $\xx$ contains $X$ if and only if the $d$-compatibility degrees of any pairs of cluster variables in $X$ are $0$. \end{theorem}

 However, the $d$-compatibility degree does not satisfy the similar property of the duality and symmetry properties (Proposition \ref{pr:f-compatibility-symmetry} (1),(2)).
 Actually, if these properties hold for $d$-vectors, the $D$-matrices must satisfy the following equation when $B$ is skew-symmetric: